Elsewhere, I have identified how safe experiments might be categorised. This activity has helped some people.

 Once it is possible to ‘just notice’ the experience we are having, it may be feasible to step back and watch it coming and going.
 Nothing lasts for ever.

-AN ACTUAL EXPERIMENT: cast your mind to a time when you were highly anxious.
+Cast your mind to a recent time when you were anxious.
 How did the incident actually pan out?
 Some people tell me it petered out with a whimper, because all the imagined fears came to naught.
 Other people tell me that they experienced panic symptoms in their bodies.
 They survived it but became sensitive to the possibility that similar things might happen again.

 What happened to you?
 What conclusion did you draw from the experience?
 Do you view it differently now, compared to then?
 Does the diagram offer you some alternative experiment to try out in similar situations?